The Digital Customer Journey Mapping Process: 5 Key Steps

 What is Digital Customer Journey Mapping?

 Digital customer journey mapping is the process of creating a visual customer journey map that walks you step by step through the customer’s journey.
 This map starts at your initial touchpoint and should walk you (and your customer) through the entire sales journey from start to finish.
-Doing so allows you to visualize the journey from the customer’s point of view instead of the seller’s point of view.
+Doing so allows you to visualize the journey from the customer’s perspective, rather than the seller’s.

-How to Create a Customer Journey Map in 5 Steps
+Creating a Customer Journey Map in 5 Simple Steps

 Digital customer journey mapping isn’t as tedious as it may initially seem.
 You can get started with these five simple steps:

 Carefully defining who your ideal customer is will require you to work out detailed customer personas.
-Outline the perfect customer that would benefit the most from whatever it is you have to provide.
+Outline the ideal customer who would benefit the most from what you have to offer.
 A typical customer persona will include:

 • Age